 As Warner’s co-chair of the Intelligence committee has stepped down and is under investigation for insider trading, bipartisan legislation has emerged in the House that would require legislators to place investments in a blind trust during their tenure — and is also a proposal from Warner’s republican opponent, Daniel Gade.
 Meanwhile, Warner says his stocks have been independently managed and placed in a trust since he first took office as governor nearly two decades ago.

 “I would welcome any of these folks doing the same thing,” Warner said.

 Meanwhile, as people have lost work from the pandemic, Warner wants to provide additional assistance to the Consolidated Omnibus Reconciliation Act (COBRA) which provides short term healthcare coverage after job loss.
 Warner also wants the Federal government to be able to negotiate drug prices to help bring down the costs.

 Amidst a spate of nationwide demonstrations calling for criminal justice reform, Warner is also signed onto a bill with Sen. Harris that would ban no-knock warrants and chokeholds, mandate racial and bias training, as well as help local and state governments ensure body cameras are worn.

 “You ought to be measured by what you get done.
 Too many people in politics will tell you what they’re against but they’re not very good at telling you what they’ve gotten done,” Warner said.
 “I hope I’ve been able to have a record where I can say to the people of Virginia ‘let me take you area by area where I’ve got things done.’”

-Mark Warner is the democrat candidate for Virginia’s Congressional Senate.
+Mark Warner is the Democrat candidate for U.S. Senate.
 Election day is Nov.
 3.